 Rates Effective date

-Dividends (including distributions from a REIT) 20%
+Dividends (including distributions from a REIT) 20% 22 February 2017

-Royalties 15%
+Royalties 15% 1 July 2013

-Interest 15%
+Interest 15% 1 March 2015

-- These rates may be reduced in terms of applicable Double Tax Agreements which South Africa has with many foreign countries. - These are final taxes and are payable by the recipient of the income although collected by the payer in the form of a withholding tax. - A foreign recipient of interest or royalties will be exempt from the withholding tax if - - the foreign payee is a natural person who was physically present in South Africa for a period exceeding 183 days during the twelve month period preceding the date on which the amounts are paid, or - the amounts are effectively connected with a fixed place of business/permanent establishment in South Africa.
+- These rates may be reduced in terms of applicable Double Tax Agreements which South Africa has with many foreign countries.
+In such cases, appropriate declarations are required from the recipient. - These are final taxes and are payable by the recipient of the income although collected by the payer in the form of a withholding tax. - A foreign recipient of interest or royalties will be exempt from the withholding tax if - - the foreign payee is a natural person who was physically present in South Africa for a period exceeding 183 days during the twelve month period preceding the date on which the amounts are paid, or - the amounts are effectively connected with a fixed place of business/permanent establishment in South Africa.